 - Smoke only in designated areas, well away from all windows and doors.
-Smoke can make some people ill. - Please leave all equipment (including Autscape's sensory toys and games) in the room in which you found it. - No food or drink (other than water) in the meeting rooms.
-Even if you are careful and coordinated enough to avoid knocking over your drink, someone else might not be! - No hot or 'wet' food.
+Smoke can make some people ill. - Please leave all equipment (including Autscape's sensory toys and games) in the room in which you found it. - No food or open drinks in the meeting rooms.
+Cups with lids are acceptable.
+Even if you are coordinated enough to avoid knocking over your drink, someone else might not be, so please be very careful about where you put it down. - No hot or 'wet' food.
 The venue's rules are that only prepackaged food such as crisps and sweets may be brought into the venue.
 This means that you will not be able to reheat your own food or bring in takeaways or similar.
-Also, please don't take your meals to your room; there is a designated quiet dining area, the Vinery, and outside spaces.
-Please return your dishes to the dining rooms.